Awannaphasch2016/TODO-Manager/PhDTODOs/TowardsPhDGraduationTODOs/COVID19TrendPrediction/covid_spread_prediction_todo.md

         * do i still need to manage file name by myself?
             * for filename of mlp. add hyperparameter and parameter as suffix after mlp
                 * *_mlp_<parameters>_<hyperparameter>_*
-* summarize of report about 1-5-7-30 days (prediction length)
-    * requirement
-        * model
-            * all base line
-        * eval metric
-            * mse
-* outline survey.
-    * eg
-        * which type of methods to predict infection prediction for covid forecasting
-* deploy

--- 3/2/2021 5pm send to dr Zhu

 * here> speed up my scripts
     * goal: